the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/sorting.md

 ...
 ~~~~~~~

 Third, create a JavaScript object (also called dictionary in this case) with all the possible `sortKey` and sort function mappings.
 Each specific sort key is mapped to a function that sorts the incoming `list`.
-Sorting by `'NONE'` returns the unsorted list; sorting by `'POINT'` returns a list and its items sorted by the `points` property; and so on:
+Sorting by `'NONE'` returns the unsorted list; sorting by `'POINT'` returns a list and its items sorted by the `points` property, and so on:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~